Live We're live on YouTube Sunday Service Join Live

 Privacy Policy

-Effective Date: April 13, 2026 · Last Updated: April 13, 2026
+Effective Date: April 13, 2026 · Last Updated: June 22, 2026

 Dominion City Church Georgia ("DC Georgia", "we", "our", or "us") is a 501(c)(3) nonprofit religious organization (EIN: 26-4600482) based in metro Atlanta, Georgia.
-This Privacy Policy explains how we collect, use, disclose, and protect your personal information when you visit our website at dcgeorgia.church (the "Site") or interact with us online.
+This Privacy Policy explains how we collect, use, disclose, and protect your personal information when you visit our website at dcgeorgia.org (the "Site") or interact with us online.

 1. Information We Collect